juan-masterschool/friendly-couscous/README.md

 # friendly-couscous
-We are learning GitHub on a workshop
+We are learning GitHub on a workshop, and making pushes and pulls